Robert Lewandowski: Personal life

 Lewandowski's father gave him the name Robert to make it easier for him when moving abroad as a professional footballer.
 Lewandowski's father, Krzysztof (died in 2005), was a Polish judo champion, and also played football for Hutnik Warsaw in the second division.
 His mother, Iwona, is a former volleyball player for AZS Warsaw and later vice-president of Partyzant Leszno.
 His sister, Milena, also plays volleyball and has represented the U21 national team.

 His wife, Anna Lewandowska (née Stachurska), won the bronze medal at the 2009 Karate World Cup.
 They married on 22 June 2013 in the Church of the Annunciation of the Blessed Virgin Mary in Serock.
 They have two children, born in 2017 and 2020.

 Lewandowski is a practising Catholic.
 He met Pope Francis in October 2014, when Bayern Munich visited Vatican City following a 7–1 win over Roma in the UEFA Champions League.

 In October 2017, the day after scoring to help Poland qualify for the 2018 World Cup, Lewandowski finished his Bachelor of Physical Education (BPhEd) with coaching and management at the Academy of Sport Education in Warsaw, concluding a decade of studies.

 In addition to his native Polish, Lewandowski also speaks English and German.

 Lewandowski is a fan of tennis and paddle tennis.
-He practiced playing tennis with Ana Ivanovic, the wife of his friend Bastian Schweinsteiger and knows personally Novak Djokovic.
+He practiced playing tennis with Ana Ivanovic, the wife of his friend Bastian Schweinsteiger and personally knows Novak Djokovic.
 He attended his matches in Qatar and United Arab Emirates.
 In 2022, he personally congratulated Iga Świątek on winning the 2022 Roland Garros.
 He also plays golf and is interested in motor sports, including Formula One.
 In 2017 and 2022 as Aston Martin special guest, he attended the Monaco Grand Prix.
 In 2023, he visited the paddock of Scuderia Ferrari during the Spanish Grand Prix.